 Websites, Our New Front Door: A Drive Time Essay

 When InterConnections wrote a lengthy article about church websites in 1998 an estimated 40 to 60 percent of our congregations had them.
-Now the figure is over 90 percent.
+In 2006 the figure was over 90 percent.
+(It's close to 100% in 2019)

 Increasingly, it’s the way that visitors find us.
 Many congregations report that most of their visitors, even if they’ve learned about the church or fellowship in another way, have checked it out on the Internet before making that first visit.
 Websites are our new front door.
 They not only tell visitors about our theology, they tell them what kind of service to expect and even what to wear.